 Saint Joseph’s University – M.S. in Criminal Justice

-Charles A. Gallagher is professor and chair of the Sociology and Criminal Justice Department at La Salle University.
+Charles A. Gallagher is a professor in the Sociology and Criminal Justice Department at La Salle University.
 His research focuses on social inequality, race relations, and immigration and has published over 50 articles, reviews, and books on these topics.
-As a nationally recognized expert on race, immigration, and social inequality, Gallagher has given over […]
+As a nationally recognized expert on race, immigration, and social inequality, Gallagher has given over 60 […]

 Beyond the Classroom

 92% of graduates are employed, volunteering full-time through service programs or pursuing additional education full time within one year of graduation.

 Ranked 34th in the North Region on U.S. News & World Report’s 2018 list of Best Colleges.